 I have our Miami Herald review in my back pocket but no need to impress Jimmy.

 I run back to the Green Room and get The Crowd wasted.
 Jim grabs me around the neck.
-I’m afraid he’s about to molest me.
+I fear he is about to molest me.
 He is strictly business, thanking me for getting them the gig.
 I tell him to thank Tony.

 “Hey, West Hollywood.
 Y’all here to cheer the English?
 Got your Mod gear on?
 All into the Mod Squad?
 Well, before The Jam plays, to quote Alice Bag, ‘We Don’t Need the English,’ we’ve got The Crowd, from Huntington Beach.
 So get outta the way of the beach kids, before your brothel creepers get stepped on.”

 The trendies move back as all the OC kids rush the stage.
 Jim runs out and takes the mic from me.
 I jump into the crowd, pushing my way into the pit.
-Before any music is played, we’re thrashing around.
+Before any music is played, we thrash around.
 The littlest kid goes down, gets pulled up and carried around above our heads.
 The Crowd starts playing ‘Just Another Crowd’

 The ska beat gets everyone moving in one direction.
-I’m worried the kids will break out jitterbugging with each other.
+I worry the kids will break out jitterbugging with each other.
 No problem – OC self-hate means OC kids don’t dance together.
 Everyone is too sweaty, anyway.

 The Crowd keeps up a frantic pace throughout their entire set.
 I take a break and smoke out the LMPs in the bathroom.
 We all charge out into The Jam fans, waiting for their heroes to appear.
 Eddie leads the charge, knocking over anyone just standing there.
 Two skinheads are looking out-of-place until Steve, the Battered Housewife’ pushes them.
 They instantly spring into action, knocking him down and stomping him with their Doc Martens.
 The other LMPs let him take a beating before rushing in and dragging him away.
 I swear Steve looks happy that his friends ‘saved’ him.